 Why I do this work:

 I grew up in the North Forest Independent School District in Houston, which was later closed by Texas for poor performance and mismanagement.
 I also had the opportunity to attend high school at Choate Rosemary Hall, a boarding prep school in Connecticut.
-I want all families to have the opportunity to send their child to a strong K-12 school without having to spend money on non-local educational options.
+I want all families to have the opportunity to send their child to a strong K-12 school without having to spend money or move across the country in search of better educational options.